petrzoufaly/ha-addon-plccoms/README.md

 ```
 ## Configuration file `PLCComS.ini`:

-Your TECO device has to be defined in **rootfs / opt / plccoms / PLCComS.ini**
+Your TECO device has to be defined in **rootfs / etc / plccoms / PLCComS.ini**

 ## Client protocol, use putty to test: